 Applicants must be independent investigators.
 Fellows may submit applications; however, funding will be considered only if they will hold a faculty-level appointment at the time of the award.
 Industry-sponsored research projects are not eligible for this award.

-Please review the 2018 Policies and Guidelines for complete submission information.
+Please review the Fall 2021 Policies and Guidelines for complete submission information.

-All letters of intent and/or applications must be submitted online at proposalCENTRAL by 5 p.m.
-ET on the aforementioned deadline.
+All letters of intent and full applications for Fall 2021 must be submitted online at awards.cff.org by 5 p.m.
+ET.

 Grants and Contracts Office